 Monthly Updates

-Families and staff were invited to an in-person community budget meeting on December 11, 2025.
-The meeting included a presentation on how the district's budget works and how the voter-approved referendum will impact this year's budget.
-The recorded presentations are available to watch here.
+Families and staff were invited to an in-person community budget meeting on April 28, 2026.
+The meeting included a presentation about the budget and how budget decisions are made, followed by a question-and-answer session.
+The presentations are available here.

 Frequently Asked Questions